DevRomFromDom/DevRomFromDom/README.md

 ### Hi there 👋
-I know React, Vue, Python and NodeJs.
-Just study for now, but trying to see to the future =)

 🔭 I’m currently learning to develop web apps with Python (Django).
 I want to connect Python and React together, and make cool project with it.